-Since the components of b and the linear combination of the columns of A agree for all $1 \le i \le m$, Definition CVE tells us that the vectors are equal.
+So the entries of the vector b, and the entries of the vector that is the linear combination of the columns of A, agree for all $1 \le i \le m$.
+By Definition CVE we see that the two vectors are equal, as desired.